RxLaboratory/Ramses/src-docs/docs/pipeline/planning.md

 The unit used for estimations by *Ramses* is the *day* (which can be divided into smaller parts of a day if you need).
 Counting in days is precise enough for planning a production, and this way you don't need to know exactly how many hours are (actually) worked in a day.

-But when *Ramses* [tracks the production](production.md), the data it gathers is actually in...
-Seconds.
-To make things simpler, the time spent on each task is actually displayed and calculated in *hours*.
-Time tracking can't be done in days like the estimation, as the user may work on many different tasks the same day.
-Consequently, *Ramses* needs to be able to convert the actual *hours* spent on a task to *days* to be able to compare this value with the estimation (and warn you if you're late).
-As it would not really make sense to define an arbitrary number of hours per work day (as *Ramses* measures actual time spent, but never knows if the user is eating, going to the toilets, sick or just working *as he should without any break* (that's a joke)), *Ramses* rounds all that data to fractionnal days; this makes the measurement of the time spent less precise for individual tasks, but works quite well globally for the whole project, and thus to compare with estimations; the algorithm should work no matter what the *official* duration of a working day is (if it's more than 5-6 hours and less than 12).

 !!! note
     There's no way with *Ramses* to link the production tracking data to individual users (meaning that there's no easy way to build statistics about users or compare their productivity).
 That's by design, don't ask for it.